ncashin/ncashin.dev/src/posts/ai-philosophy.md

 # My Philosophy on AI Usage and Adoption

 I work with AI every day, hell I probably talk to ChatGPT more than some of my relatives.
 It's tempting to use it everywhere and it feels damn good when it works.
-I'm starting a new role soon where I'm supposed to tell people how and when to use AI.
+I probably use it too much.

 ## My Three Criteria